Kavikrish1998/Web-designs/README.md

 # Web-design
-# Those are the designs i have practice everyday, it java script,HTML,CSS projects
+# Those are the designs i have practice everyday, it includes java script,HTML,CSS projects